HappyStinson/rasmusnordling.se/dreams.md

 - Work and travel for a year in Australia
 - Become a Microsoft MVP
 - Participate in a programming competition and share my experience

+### Songwriting

+- Become a songwriter
+- At least one of my songs gets played on the radio
+- Produce a cover music album
+- Make my own music album
+- Perform at a music festival
+- Play my music for 1000 people
+- Become a performing musician and play at 20 venues
+- Learn to play the piano
+- Learn to play harmonica
+- Make a music video for one of my songs
+- Train my musical hearing to be able to more easily play along with songs
+- Perform my original songs at the big stage at Gröna Lund
+- Write a timeless song.
+One that people still listens to and is relevant after two decades i.e. 20 years
+- Produce a music video with Jonas Åkerlund
+- Get my success story featured on the wall in JMC Academy's lounge at 69 and 75 Grey Street, Brisbane
+- Perform at the Bluebird Café in Nashville

 ## Family